FTSE extends winning run into 7th session, BT rallies

-LONDON, May 10 (Reuters) - Britain’s top shares advanced on Friday, extending their winning run into a seventh straight session - led by telecoms group BT on robust results - with some traders forecasting more market gains to come.
+LONDON, May 10 (Reuters) - Britain’s top shares advanced on Friday, extending its winning run into a seventh straight sessions, led by telecoms group BT on robust results and with some traders forecasting more market gains to come.

 The UK benchmark has risen around 12 percent this year as interest rate cuts and injections of liquidity by central banks around the world have lifted equity markets in spite of a stuttering global economy.